This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

 A craniotomy is surgery to open your skull and operate on your brain.
-You may need a craniotomy if you have an arteriovenous malformation (AVM).
+This surgery is used to remove an arteriovenous malformation (AVM).
 An AVM is an abnormal connection between the arteries and veins in your brain.
-An AVM may be found anywhere in your brain.
 You may need a craniotomy if your AVM causes your brain to bleed.
 You may also need a craniotomy if you have symptoms such as seizures, headaches, or speech problems.

 WHILE YOU ARE HERE: